Uyanide/AuTUMoodle/README.md

     - `update` (optional, default: `rename`)

         determines how updated files are handled when there are already older versions of the same file existing in the destination directory.
-See [Updating Methods](#updating-methods) for details.
+See [updating methods](#updating-methods) for details.

     - `config_type` (optional, default: `category_auto`)